 In general one award per year of up to $3000 will be made.
 Applications are sought in the spring of the year and the awardee is announced in April.
 It is expected that the program activity will occur within six months of receipt of the award and that the awardee will make his / her presentation at the Penn State Hershey Medical Center within six months of completion of the funded program.

 This scholarship is overseen by a four person committee composed of the Director of the College of Medicine Global Health Center, the Vice Dean for Educational Affairs, the Associate Dean for Student Affairs, and the Director of the Kienle Center for Humanistic Medicine.
 The committee sets the timing for the request for applications, reviews the applications and selects the awardee(s).
 The committee reserves the right to make no award if no suitable application is received.
 In rare circumstances, the committee may decide to make two awards in the same year if funds are available.

-- This award is used to support primarily junior faculty, fellows, medical students or residents, and located at the Hershey Medical Center.
+- This award is used to support primarily junior faculty, fellows, medical students, residents or graduate students located at Penn State Health Milton S. Hershey Medical Center.

 - The scholarship supports study programs that take place outside the United States.
 With the possible exception of programs at the WHO in New York City, applications for programs in the United States will not be funded.

 - Fundamental to the purpose of the scholarship is the concept of learning through an organized educational program.
 Accordingly, participation in clinical activities during this time must be minimal.